 Step 2: Build your connector

 Build your connector using maven.
-See instruction in the Example Connector section below.
+See the instructions in the Example connectors section.

 Deploy your connector on a web server as a war file.

 Step 4: Test your connector

 Test your connector using Okta Connector Tester tool.

 There are two example connectors provided as part of the SDK package.